 Follow what`s happening at the castle in the evening.
 You might find a nice concert, a theatre show or an open air cinema of non-commercial movies in the summer time.
 If you`re there on the start of September, don’t miss the medieval day, which takes place on the courtyard and around the castle.
 To find out what`s on, visit Info Center of the castle.
 Finding yourself madly in love you may consider getting married in the beautiful environment of the castle.
 Weddings take place every Wed and Sat.
 Certain halls are available for rental.

-From the end of Sept guided tours are not conducted except if arranged in advance.
+Classic guided tours are possible every day on a prior notice.
+These are general tours about history of the castle hill, the Castle and the region, wars, Ottoman invasions, the Habsburgs, defense elements of the Castle, its prisons, and also its revitalization, renovation and its function of today.
 Tours are available in Slovene, English, German, French, Italian, Spanish and Serbian or Croatian.
 One tour lasts approx. an hour and 15 min but duration is negotiable.

 Plans and renovation

 The renovation plan was accepted in the 70s.
 Since the 80s the renovation has been conducted and new plans and projects are still being incorporated.
 Thanks to the funicular, the main road to the castle is planed to be closed and a parking lot eliminated.
 The park surrounding the castle is finally going to be managed by the ideas of Joze Plecnik, the greatest Slovene architect.
 According to the renovation plans, under the courtyard there’s going to be a restaurant and a winery, and above it an old defense corridor running around the castle, which is now separated, will finally be connected.